 The MEB Project EIR analyzed the hydrology and water quality impacts from the construction of the new building, the filling of the existing Cottonwood Meadow stormwater management basins, and the construction of the new replacement basin, and concluded that the Project would not substantially alter the existing drainage patterns to result in erosion, siltation or flooding.
-The revised Project would minimally increase the amount of impervious surfaces on the project site (by about 2.3 percent) and therefore would not result in more runoff than previously estimated.
+The revised Project would decrease the amount of impervious surfaces on the project site (by about 15 percent) and therefore would not result in more runoff than previously estimated.
+Instead of filling in the existing Cottonwood Meadow and building a new replacement stormwater basin, the existing stormwater basins within Cottonwood Meadow will be modified to continue containing 100-year, 24-hour storm events.
+Stormwater flows would be detained and released at rates that would not exceed the existing peak and total flows.
+The storm water control system for the campus would continue to include on-site detention facilities that would be operated so that all flows under normal rainfall conditions would be retained, and under larger storm conditions including the 100-year, 24-hour storm, the flows would be detained and released at rates that would not exceed the existing peak and total flows.
+This would preclude downstream flooding.
 Therefore, the impact related to altered drainage patterns would still remain less than significant.
-Similarly, with a minimal increase in impervious surfaces and runoff compared to the previous impact analysis, the cumulative impact on local and regional flooding would also remain less than significant.
+Similarly, with the reduction in impervious surfaces and runoff compared to the previous impact analysis, the cumulative impact on local and regional flooding would also remain less than significant.